 Pandas - 95/5 cotton/lycra from Jumping June Textiles on Facebook

 Pink stripe - 95/5 cotton/lycra from Jumping June Textiles on Facebook

 Solid pink - 95/5 cotton/lycra from Jumping June Textiles on Facebook

 Black ribbing - 95/5 cotton rib from Ottobre Designs

-Make sure to check out the other blogs that are part of the tour!
+Be sure to check out the other bloggers on the tour!!!